 The Cambrian area of San Jose’s months of inventory as a whole, and in one price point

-Here are the numbers from a month ago for comparison:
+Here are the numbers from two months ago for comparison:

 The message I’d like to convey is this: you can read about information for your part of Silicon Valley, or your city or zip code, but it’s not until you drill things down to an area that closely matches your own home will you have a better sense of your own home’s “real estate marker.”
 It’s never “how is the market?” so much as “how’s the market for YOUR home – or the one you want to buy?”